tipb47/ethrates/README.md

 as chronically online crypto users, we often lose sight of how much money we are handling on a day-to-day basis.

-it seems a lot more expensive to buy $50 in doordash than to ape a couple ethereum in some random coin.
+it seems a lot more expensive to buy $50 in doordash than to ape a couple ethereum in $CHAD coin.

+eth rates is a simple website meant to illustrate that